DFHack/dfhack/docs/Compile.rst

 such as `Cmder <http://cmder.net/>`_.
 Easily installed through Chocolatey with:
 ``choco install cmder -y``.

+**Note for Cygwin/msysgit users**: It is also possible to compile DFHack from a Bash command line.
+This has three benefits:

+* When you've installed Git and are using its Bash, but haven't added Git to your path:

+  * You can load Git's Bash and as long as it can access Perl and CMake, you can use it for compile without adding Git to your system path.

+* When you've installed Cygwin and its SSH server:

+  * You can now SSH in to your Windows install and compile from a remote terminal;
+    very useful if your Windows installation is a local VM on a \*nix host OS.

+* In general: you can use Bash as your compilation terminal, meaning you have a decent sized window, scrollback, etc.

+  * Whether you're accessing it locally as with Git's Bash, or remotely through Cygwin's SSH server, this is far superior to using ``cmd.exe``.

+You don't need to do anything special to compile from Bash.
+As long as your PATHs are set up correctly, you can run the same generate- and build/install/package- bat files as detailed above.

 Building/installing from the Visual Studio IDE:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After running the CMake generate script you will have a new folder called VC2010.